Technius/activator-libgdx-scala-seed/README.md

 # Usage
 Use Typesafe Activator to create a project based on this template.
 Edit the project name in `build.sbt`.

-Put all the needed assets in `core/src/main/resources`.
+Put all the needed assets in `assets`.
+View `assets/README.md` for help regarding assets.

 * Generate Eclipse project files with `activator eclipse`.
 * Run the application on your computer using `activator desktop/run`.